 Located in the towns of New Gloucester and Poland, the Sabbathday Lake Shaker Village and the Shaker Bog are protected by a vast conservation easement covering 1700 acres of working forest, orchards, barns, pastures, Sabbathday Lake shoreline, the headwater source of the Royal River, and the iconic Sabbathday Lake Shaker Village.
 Today, the village hosts its religious community, library, museum, events, guided nature tours, a working farm, outdoor classrooms, and more.

-Shaker Bog Boat Access and Ecology
+Shaker Bog Boat and Skating Access & Ecology

-Shaker Village Conservation Easement conservation history
+Shaker Village Conservation Easement and Conservation History

 For more information visit: The Shaker Village website